The message spread by the Lord Jesus in the Age of Grace was merely the way of repentance

-In the beginning,spread the and preached the way of repentance, then went on to baptize man, heal sickness, and cast out demons.
+In the beginning, Jesus spread theand preached the way of repentance, and then went on to baptize man, heal the sick, and cast out demons.
 In the end, He redeemed mankind from sin and completed His work for the entire age.

-At the time, Jesus only spoke to His disciples a series of sermons in the Age of Grace, such as how to practice, how to gather together, how to ask in prayer, how to treat others, and so forth.
+At the time, Jesus only gave His disciples a series of sermons in the Age of Grace on such subjects as how to practice, how to gather together, how to supplicate in prayer, how to treat others, and so forth.
 The work He carried out was that of the Age of Grace, and He expounded only on how the disciples and those who followed Him ought to practice.
-He did only the work of the Age of Grace and none of. … The work of God in each age has clear boundaries; He does only the work of the current age and never does He carry out the next stage of work in advance.
-Only in this way can His representative work of each age be brought to the fore.
-Jesus had spoken only of the signs of the last days, of how to be patient and how to be saved, how to repent and confess, as well as how to bear the cross and endure suffering; never did He speak of what man in the last days should enter into or how to seek to satisfy God’s will.
+He only did the work of the Age of Grace, and none of the work of the last days. … Jesus spoke only of the signs of the last days, of how to be patient and how to be saved, of how to repent and confess, and of how to bear the cross and endure suffering; never did He speak of how man in the last days should achieve entry, nor of how he should seek to satisfy.

 The work of Jesus was only for the sake of man’s redemption and the crucifixion.
 Thus, there was no need for Him to say more words in order to conquer any man.
 Much of what He taught man was drawn from the words of the Scriptures, and even if His work did not exceed the Scriptures, still He was able to accomplish the work of the crucifixion.
 His was not the work of the word, nor for the sake of conquering mankind, but in order to redeem mankind.
 He only acted as the sin offering for mankind, and did not act as the source of the word for mankind.

-The Age of Grace preached the gospel of repentance, and provided that man believed, then he would be saved. … At the time Jesus’ work was the redemption of all mankind.
+The Age of Grace preached the gospel of repentance, and provided that man believed, then he would be saved.
+Today, in place of salvation there is only talk of conquest and perfection.
+Never is it said that if one person believes, their whole family will be blessed, or that salvation is once and for all.
+Today, no one speaks these words, and such things are outdated.
+At the time Jesus’ work was the redemption of all mankind.
 The sins of all who believed in Him were forgiven; as long as you believed in Him, He would redeem you; if you believed in Him, you were no longer a sinner, you were relieved of your sins.
 This is what it meant to be saved, and to be justified by faith.
-Yet in those who believed, there remained that which was rebellious and opposed God, and which still had to be slowly removed.did not mean man had been completely gained by Jesus, but that man was no longer of sin, that he had been forgiven his sins: Provided you believed, you would never more be of sin. … Jesus did not come to perfect and gain man, but to do one stage of work: bringing forth the gospel of the kingdom of heaven and completing the work of the crucifixion—and so once Jesus was crucified, His work came to a complete end.
+Yet in those who believed, there remained that which was rebellious and opposed God, and which still had to be slowly removed.
+Salvation did not mean man had been completely gained by Jesus, but that man was no longer of sin, that he had been forgiven his sins: Provided you believed, you would never more be of sin.